thalesgroup-cert/Thalesgroup-misp-taxonomy/README.md

+This taxonomy was designed with the aim of enabling desired sharing and preventing unwanted sharing between Thales Group security communities.
+---
-# Adding Thales Group Taxonomy
+# Install the Thales Group Taxonomy

     cd /var/www/MISP/app/files/taxonomies/
     mkdir thales-group-taxonomy